johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- The synchronisation hierarchy for coherent configurations, with Jesse Lansdown.
+- The synchronisation hierarchy via coherent configurations, with Jesse Lansdown.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons